epfl-ada/ada-2022-project-datalcoholic/README.md

 # TITLE

 #### Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
-Did you know that former President Barack Obama was the first president ever to brew a beer in the White House ?
-The US was ranked 15th

 **Are US people subject to give better grades for local beers?
 Do people prefer their state's beers?**